niplav/site/range_and_forecasting_accuracy.md

 ##### Aggregating Linear Regressions

 We can test whether this suspicion is acually correct by calculating the average offset and the average ascension—if the ascension is positive, our suspicion is confirmed.
-We have to weight questions by how many predictions they have received, otherwise the result is skewed by questions with very few predictions (if you're trying to find out whether, in basketball, making more [free throws](https://en.wikipedia.org/wiki/Free_throw) makes you better at it, you'd also want to more strongly weight data from players with a larger
+We have to weight questions by how many predictions they have received, otherwise the result is skewed by questions with few predictions (if you're trying to find out whether, in basketball, making more [free throws](https://en.wikipedia.org/wiki/Free_throw) makes you better at it, you'd also want to more strongly weight data from players with a larger